Class Context

 ZMQ_BLOCKY

 By default the context will block forever when closed at process exit.
 The assumption behind this behavior is that abrupt termination will cause message loss.
-Most real applications use some form of handshaking to ensure applications receive termination messages, and then terminate the context with linger set to zero on all sockets.
+Most real applications use some form of handshaking to ensure applications receive termination messages, and then terminate the context with Socket.linger set to zero on all sockets.
 This setting is an easier way to get the same result.
 When blocky is set to false, all new sockets are given a linger timeout of zero.
 You must still close all sockets before exiting.

 ioThreads: number